Working with Delivery Promise components

 RegionBar

-is a mobile-only component that serves as a section under the Global Sections content type in the Headless CMS.Its behavior is context-dependent:
+is a mobile-only component that acts as a section under the Global Sections content type in the Headless CMS.Its behavior is context-dependent.
+If a shopper doesn’t enter a postal code, a

 Popover